Cardiomyopathy is when the heart muscle becomes weak and enlarged, which makes

-Cardiomyopathy can be passed down in families or happen as a result of infections, nutritional deficiencies, or other conditions.
+run in families or happen as a result of infections, nutritional deficiencies, or

 Signs and symptoms associated with cardiomyopathy include:

 have seating closest to a bathroom if they take blood pressure medicine that causes

 be smaller than their peers, making them a target for bullying

 Schools might be required to have cardiopulmonary resuscitation (CPR) training

 and have an easy-to-access automated external defibrillator (AED).

 Support students with cardiomyopathy by encouraging them to join in all classroom